daor95/book-exercise-docs/labmodule04/README-CDA.md

 The constructor of ActuatorAdapterManager was modified to handle the `self.useEmulator` flag by retrieving its value from the configuration file using `ConfigUtil`.
 If emulation mode was enabled, the appropriate actuator emulator tasks were dynamically loaded using Python’s `import_module()` function.
 The `_initEnvironmentalActuationTasks()` method was updated to instantiate the **HumidifierEmulatorTask, HvacEmulatorTask, and LedDisplayEmulatorTask** dynamically when `self.useEmulator` was `True`.
 Otherwise, the standard simulated actuator tasks were instantiated.
 This implementation allows switching between software-based simulation and emulator-based actuators.
 Once the modifications were made, the integration test **ActuatorEmulatorManagerTest** was executed to verify the correct functionality of the ActuatorAdapterManager.
 The Sense-Emu GUI (`sense_emu_gui`) was launched to confirm that the emulator was running.
 The test successfully processed actuator commands, triggering corresponding changes in the Sense-Emu display and logging expected outputs.
-The test passed successfully, verifying that the **ActuatorAdapterManager** correctly integrates the **Sense-Emu** environment, dynamically loads actuator emulator tasks, and processes actuation commands efficiently.
+The test passed successfully, verifying that the **ActuatorAdapterManager** correctly integrates the **Sense-Emu** environment, dynamically loads actuator emulator tasks, and processes actuation commands efficiently (led display on the emulator...).

+-PIOT-CDA-04-005: The implementation was omitted as it requires access to a physical device with I2C support, which is not available.
+The necessary sensor adapter tasks for humidity, pressure, and temperature were not implemented since they rely on direct hardware interaction.
+Instead, the existing Sense-Emu emulation setup remains in use for sensor readings.